ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL: Example II - Reserve a Shared Resource}

-In the following example, we use compare-exchange to reserve a shared resource **inside a single cluster**.
+In the following example, we use compare-exchange to reserve a shared resource.
+The scope is within the database group on a single cluster.

 The code also checks for clients who never release resources (i.e. due to failure) by using timeout.